 For example, say I resell Fresh Step Cat Litter on Amazon.
 I’m not the manufacturer or brand owner.

-Amazon are okay with you using either.
+Amazon is okay with you using either.
 If you choose manufacturer barcode then this is what Amazon refers to as co-mingled inventory.

-Co-mingled inventory can be a problem because this means that Amazon has no record of what inventory is yours and which is potentially another seller’s.
+Co-mingled inventory can be a problem because this means that Amazon has no record of what inventory is yours and which is potentially another seller's because you all sent it in with the same universal UPC barcode on it.

 So should some nefarious individual decide to sell knock-offs of your product there will be no way to instantly know which products are real and which are fakes.